SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

    +-----------------------------------------------+

 If no solvers are used, the context can deal only with Boolean formulas.
+By default, a context uses egraph, bitvector, simplex, and the array solver (last row in the table).

 **Arithmetic Fragment**